-The essentials: 20 cutlery sets that made design history
+The essentials: flatware that made design history

 Marly, Christofle, 1897 There was a time, long gone for many, when the cutlery of the rich (and not only) was made of sterling silver.
 The French maison Christofle is one of the companies that have preserved this taste for the table with its old models still in the catalogue.
 Repeated in countless copies, a good example is the Marly, a classic among classics, which is distinguished by the vegetal decoration of its handles.